All Episodes

 Yeah, you never can tell.

-Make sure you get the right one, because there are pretenders to the throne out there.
+Make sure you get the right one because there are pretenders to the throne out there.

-Uh uh, Mr. Speaker, how are you?
+Mr. Speaker, how are you?

 I'm doing well.

-Well, no, they they need to be closed, and maybe maybe frankly, fifty should be closed because we've lost thousands and thousands of students over the last ten years, and we don't need as many buildings, frankly, we don't need as many administrators, we don't need as many uh teachers, but it's not been easy.
+Well, no, they need to be closed, and maybe, maybe, frankly, 50 should be closed because we've lost thousands and thousands of students over the last 10 years, and we don't need as many buildings.

 And it's a very real challenge for the country.